Bob Newton (footballer, born 1956): Port Vale

 In September 1982, Newton was transferred to Port Vale for £15,000.
+He had an immediate impact, winning the Fourth Division Player of the Month award for October.
 He went on to become the team's top scorer with 22 goals, while the club achieved promotion to the Third Division.
 "Valiants" manager John McGrath nicknamed Newton and strike partner Ernie Moss as the "Kray twins" due to their dominance of opposition defenders.

 We were quite a big, physical team and, in Bob Newton, had this barrel-chested striker who just loved a battle with the opposition centre-halves.
 I hope he doesn't mind me saying that his game was less about finesse and more about blundering the ball into the net – taking the goalkeeper with it if necessary.
 Don't get me wrong, Bob was a good player, as his 24 goals in 51 appearances suggests.
 Besides, I had reason to be grateful for his fearsome reputation.
 When I broke into the team as a naive teenager, any defender who tried to kick lumps out of me would soon get a warning from Bob.
 He was a cult hero with supporters who loved to see him score goals, and bully defenders.
 He would sometimes take his false front tooth out to make him look more ferocious.
 There was nothing underhand or sneaky about his game.
 All the crowd could see when he was going to put a full-back into the Railway Stand."

 — Former Port Vale teammate Robbie Earle in 2012.